OK Go: And the Adjacent Possible (2024–present)

-Videos
+Music videos

 OK Go has earned fame for its creative and often low-budget music videos, most of which have been promoted through Internet video sharing sites such as YouTube.
 Many of these have become viral; the 2006 video for "Here It Goes Again", in which the band performed a complex routine on motorized treadmills, had received over 50 million views on YouTube four years later when EMI took it off the platform during a dispute with YouTube.
-The subsequent reposting had been viewed over 66 million times as of February 15, 2025.
-The band's video for "Needing/Getting", funded by Chevrolet and released February 5, 2012, debuted during Super Bowl XLVI and within the year received more than 47 million views on YouTube.
+The subsequent reposting had been viewed over 70 million times as of May 2026.
+The band's video for "Needing/Getting", funded by American car manufacturer company Chevrolet and released February 5, 2012, debuted during Super Bowl XLVI and within the year received more than 47 million views on YouTube.
 Samuel Bayer, who produced many music videos in the 1990s, said that OK Go's promotion of music videos on the Internet was akin to Nirvana's ushering in the grunge movement.
 Many of the videos use long or single-shot takes, which Salons Matt Zoller Seitz claims "restore[s] a sense of wonder to the musical number by letting the performers' humanity shine through and allowing them to do their thing with a minimum of filmmaking interference".
 OK Go won the 14th Annual Webby Special Achievement Award for Film and Video Artist of the Year.
 The video for "This Too Shall Pass" was named both "Video of the Year" and "Best Rock Video" at the 3rd annual UK Music Video Awards.
 "This Too Shall Pass" won the LA Film Fest's Audience Award for Best Music Video, UK MVA Awards – Music Video of the Year Winner 2010, among others.